red0124/ssp/README.md

 // returns std::tuple<std::string, int, float>
 auto [id, age, grade] = p.get_next<student>();
 ```
-*Note, it does not always return a student tuple since the returned tuples parameters may be altered as explained below (no void, no restrictions, ...)*
+*Note, it does not always return the specified tuple since the returned tuples parameters may be altered as explained below (no void, no restrictions, ...)*

 Whole objects can be returned using the **`get_object`** function which takes the tuple, created in a similar way as **`get_next`** does it, and creates an object out of it:
 ```cpp